PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

     <details>
       <summary>GCP Gotchas</summary>

-      1. Disabled default compute service account
+      - Disabled default compute service account.
+You'll need to enable the default service account in the IAM console, or specifiy a different service account with the appropriate permissions to be used.
         ```
         ERROR: (gcloud.container.clusters.create) ResponseError: code=400, message=Service account "000000000000-compute@developer.gserviceaccount.com" is disabled.
         ```
-      You'll need to enable the default service account in the IAM console, or specifiy a different service account with the appropriate permissions to be used.

-      2. Organization policy blocks creation of external (public) IPs.
+      - Organization policy blocks creation of external (public) IPs.
+You can override this policy (if you have the appropriate permissions) under the `Organizational Policy` page within IAM.
         ```
         creation failed: Constraint constraints/compute.vmExternalIpAccess violated for project 000000000000.
 Add instance projects/<YOUR-PROJECT-NAME>/zones/us-east1-b/instances/gke-gke-guide-1-default-pool-c369c84d-wcfl to the constraint to use external IP with it."
         ```
-      You can override this policy (if you have the appropriate permissions) under the `Organizational Policy` page within IAM.

     </details>

 <!-- === "Azure"